MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### My operation failed, and wasn't able to find sufficient information in the logs.
 What information do I provide to Microsoft Support?

-The correlation id, client machine name and timestamp are required for Microsoft to investigate.
+The correlation id, client machine name, and timestamp are required for Microsoft to investigate.
 The correlation id is in the Visual Studio output pane.
 Aditionally, a log file named VisualStudioD365Extension*.log is generated at a path similar to C:\Users\AppData\Roaming\Microsoft Corporation\Microsoft® Visual Studio®\16.11.32802.440\VisualStudioD365Extension-2022-08-12.log.

 ### How do I monitor and diagnose deployed code running in the unified environment?

-Use Application Insights to monitor and diagnose the application executing in the unified development environment.
+Use Application Insights to monitor and diagnose the application executing in the unified developer environment.

 Learn more about observability: [Monitoring and telemetry using Application Insights](/dynamics365/fin-ops-core/dev-itpro/sysadmin/monitoring-and-telemetry-appinsights)